Acuant/iOSSDKV11/README.md

 ### AcuantIPLiveness

 The **AcuantIPLiveness** module checks whether the subject is a live person.

+1. Add localized strings in app's localizables as indicated [here](#language-localization).

 1. Run the setup: